valarnin/ffxiv-tools/Guide.md

 ## Transparency and wine/proton

-Any plugins that have a transparent background (overlay plugins etc) will cause serious performance problems due to the way the rendering of the transparency works (it has to be rendered entirely on the CPU).
-We're currently investigating potential linux-specific fixes for this using web sockets (check out my fork of [hudkit](https://github.com/valarnin/hudkit)), for now be aware that having an overlay displayed may cause framerate hitches randomly, especially when the overlay changes in a significant fashion.
+Any plugins that have a transparent background (for example, Overlay plugins) will cause serious performance problems due to the way the rendering of the transparency works (it has to be rendered entirely on the CPU).
+This can cause significant slowdowns in your game.
+You should not use any Overlay plugins on Linux.

 ## OverlayPlugin/cactbot

+**OverlayPlugin:**

+There are a few different Linux-specific workarounds for the OverlayPlugin performance issues:

+- Method 1 (Recommended): Use XIVLauncher with a "browser-based overlay" renderer plugin that works on Linux.
+The only working plugin at the moment is [NextUI](https://discord.gg/XWcAnNSTe6).
+Be sure that you install the XIVLauncher plugin version, not their ACT OverlayPlugin.dll version.
+In ACT, enable OverlayPlugin.dll, but don't create any overlays.
+Instead, enable the "local WSServer" in OverlayPlugin's settings.
+Then simply create a viewport in NextUI which loads that local URL.
+- Method 2: Check out my fork of [hudkit](https://github.com/valarnin/hudkit)).
+It's an alternative way of rendering overlays.

+**cactbot:**

-`cactbot`, which is a raid helper overlay, now requires the ngld version of the overlayplugin, avialable here: <https://github.com/ngld/OverlayPlugin>
+`cactbot`, which is a raid helper overlay, now requires the ngld version of the OverlayPlugin, available here: <https://github.com/ngld/OverlayPlugin>

 `cactbot` itself is available here: <https://github.com/quisquous/cactbot>